-Visa et al. [15] designed a triangular flat-panel solar collector that has a larger heat transfer area than conventional collectors.
-Through the results, the highest thermal efficiency was up to (55%) at radiation intensity (800 and 900 watts / m^2).
-Fig. 4 shows the assembly of a triangular sun thermal collector that is flat.
+Visa et al. [15] designed a triangular flat-panel solar collector, which has a larger heat transfer area than conventional collectors.
+According to the results, the highest thermal efficiency was up to 55% at a radiation intensity of 800 and 900 watts/m2.
+Fig. 4 shows the assembly of a flat triangular solar thermal collector.